lit/rfcs/rfcs/0003-template-compiler.md

 - Other template transformations.
 This is only for performance.

 ## Motivation

-Why is the RFC neccessary?
-What background information is needed to understand why?

 `lit-html` has [three internal rendering phases](https://github.com/lit/lit/blob/main/dev-docs/design/how-lit-html-works.md#summary-of-lit-html-rendering-phases) which are all optimized to cache and reuse previous work done.
 However, the very first `render()` must still execute all three phases.